-> Harris Bricken attorneys have been involved in Chinese long before China became the hot topic.
+Harris Bricken attorneys have been involved with Chinese law long before China became the hot topic.

-> Steve Dickinson, who heads our China Law practice out of Qingdao, China, began his studies of Chinese language and culture in 1975.
-He is fluent in both spoken and written Chinese.
-Steve was the first attorney invited to teach in China by an independent Chinese Bar Association and he continues to lecture frequently in China regarding international law issues.
+Steve Dickinson, co-heads our China Law practice.
+Steve was the first attorney invited to teach in China by an independent Chinese Bar Association and he continues to lecture frequently in China (in both Chinese and in English) regarding international law issues.
 Steve taught international law at the University of Washington School of Law and he has also acted as a guest lecturer (in Chinese) for the intellectual property law program at the Beijing University School of Law and international contract law in Italy for the International Development Law Organization.

-> Dan Harris has been handling international law matters in Asia for more than 15 years.
+Dan Harris has been handling international law matters in Asia for more than 15 years.
 Dan is a frequent writer and public speaker on doing business in China.

 Mathew Alderson heads up our China media and entertainment team out of Beijing, where he has been living and working for nearly a decade.

 Ben Dietz began his Chinese language and culture studies in 1980 and then spent two years working with a Taiwanese law firm.
 He is fluent in both spoken and written Chinese.
 Ben’s practice focuses mostly on advising American and European companies on the legal aspects of doing business in Taiwan and in China.

 Matthew Dresden leads our China intellectual property and IP licensing practices and in addition to being fluent in Mandarin, he speaks Thai.

 Grace Yang heads our China employment law practice.
 Grace has law degrees from top law schools in both China and the United States and she has been helping Western companies navigate China since 2011.
 Grace splits her time between Seattle and Beijing.